puppetlabs/puppet-docs/source/guides/custom_facts.markdown

 {% endcomment %}

+> **Note:** These directories will not necessarily exist by default; you may need to create them.

 ### Executable facts --- Unix

 Executable facts on Unix work by dropping an executable file into the standard external fact path above.

 You must ensure that the script has its execute bit set:

     chmod +x /etc/facter/facts.d/my_fact_script.rb

 For Facter to parse the output, the script must return key/value pairs on STDOUT in the format:

     key1=value1